andalm/Cube-Summation/README.md

 Cube Summation
 ===

 It's my solution for Cube Summation from hackerrank.
+I have applied IoC and DI patterns for obtain a extendible and testeable solution.
+Also this project uses ECMAScript 2015 syntax and OOP programming.

 ### Problem Description